ozroland/StockFlow/README.md

     * Visual Studio 2026.

 2.  **Start the Application:**
-    Open the solution in Visual Studio and set `StockFlow` (Docker Compose) as the startup project.
+    Open the solution in Visual Studio and set docker-compose.dcproj as the startup project.
     Press **F5**.

 3.  **Access the API:**